lidofinance/lido-dao/docs/protocol-levers.md

 Allow to manage signing keys for the given node operator.

-> Signing keys can also be managed by the reward address of a signing provier by calling
+> Signing keys can also be managed by the reward address of a signing provider by calling
 > the equivalent functions with the `OperatorBH` suffix: `addSigningKeysOperatorBH`, `removeSigningKeyOperatorBH`.